Application data

 .NET Core ASP.NET Core Identity C# Entity Framework Core Visual Studio

-How to Seed Data Within Your .NET Core Applications
+How to Seed Data within your .NET Core Applications

-Welcome to today’s post.
+Hi there and welcome to today’s post.

-What is seeding?
+What is Seeding?

 1. User account data.